 Thinking – We provide activities that support children to not only think for themselves but also give them the opportunity to problem solve.

-Stepping Stones operates an equal opportunities policy and have children from many cultures, each child will be treated as an individual.
-We try to find out as much as possible from each culture and celebrate these through our curriculum, so that our children from an early age value diversity and grow up making a positive contribution to society.
+Stepping Stones operates an equal opportunities policy and has children from many cultures, each child will be treated as an individual.
+We try to find out as much as possible from each culture and celebrate these through our curriculum so that our children from an early age value diversity and grow up making a positive contribution to society.